Keep up to date

-Family mediation encourages collaboration not conflict – there is a problem to be solved and you will solve it together.
+Family mediation is about collaboration rather than conflict.
+There is a problem to be solved, and mediation helps people solve it together.

 Date